funvill/Laser-cut-blocks/README.md

 I found this post from another hacker that did a similar project with geek content. http://upnotnorth.net/projects/alphabet-blocks/
-I copied some of his ideas and expanded on the idea with my own
+I copied some of his ideas for the 5th side while expanding it with my own ideas.

+A lot of the vectors came from [TheNounProject](http://thenounproject.com)

 Each side of the blocks will have a different theme.
+36 faces.

  - **Side 1** - Capital letters from A-Z and 0-9
 ![enter image description here](https://raw.githubusercontent.com/funvill/Laser-cut-blocks/master/side1.png)